cphalepk/vr_final/README.md

 Akshay Rajagopal, akshayr2
 Charles Hale, cphalepk

+The code for this project can be found at: https://github.com/cphalepk/vr_final You should use this link instead of gradescope.
 This directory has two subdirectories
 VR Final Project contains all the Unity code vrduino contains all the VRduino code